 Foundation construction for electrical equipment, substation, and oil containment basin comprises of excavation and removal of in-situ material, placement of granular material, formwork, reinforcing steel, grounding, and placement of concrete.
-PV modules will be securely mounted on a lattice type structure supported by either a driven pile foundation, helical pile, ground screw and/or CIDH (Cast-In-Drilled-Hole) Pile depending on the soil conditions within the site.
+PV modules will be securely mounted on a lattice type structure supported by either a driven pile foundation, helical pile, ground screw and/or Cast-In-Drilled-Hole (CIDH) Pile depending on the soil conditions within the site, but may also be rock drilled, and/or blasted depending on subsurface conditions.
 These underground support structures will be driven to a design depth below the frost line, capable of supporting the structure.